 Computer based email clients

-To set up email within any email client, you need the email settings from your provider.
+To set up an email within any email client, you need the email settings from your provider.

 Free email addresses

-Service such as Mail.com offer free email addresses with a large choice of suffixes.
+Services such as Mail.com offers free email addresses with a large choice of suffixes.
 The free service is all available online.
-If you’d like to use the address any where else, such as on your desktop the service is charged for.
+If you’d like to use the address anywhere else, such as on your desktop the service is charged for.

 Even if you are just starting out it is good advice to reserve a business domain name from the beginning.
 Pay for professional email services.
 It really isn’t expensive, looks way more professional and will save time switching in the future.

-Tip: choose a domain name will last the life time of the business – a longstanding domain name sends signals to Google that it is owned by a trusted company.
+Tip: choose a domain name that will last the lifetime of the business – a longstanding domain name sends signals to Google that it is owned by a trusted company.